Observing Higgs Dark Matter at the CERN LHC

 Being electrically neutral, weakly interacting, and absolutely stable the detectors would miss all Higgs signals -- only indirect detection would be possible via large missing momentum topologies, a typical dark matter signal at colliders.
 Such signals need additional charged leptons or jets which can serve as an experimental trigger just like the invisibly decaying Higgs case of Ref.~\cite{eboli}.
 We thus propose the weak boson fusion

 as a potential searching channel at the LHC.
 The two far forward tagging jets working as the required trigger plus the large amount of missing momentum associated to the stable Higgses constitute our signal.
-Moreover, contrary the SM case~\cite{djouadi,haba}, cancellations among triple and quartic Higgs contributions do not take place which results in a sizable production cross section as we discuss in section~\ref{sec:model}.
+The lack of triple couplings to SM gauge bosons delay the restoration of unitarity which effectively occurs only when the heavy ${\cal O}(1)\tev$ KK gauge bosons associated to the larger gauge group $SO(5)\otimes U(1)$ start to propagate~\cite{haba} resulting in an enhanced cross section compared to the SM case as we will discuss in section~\ref{unitarity}.

-Resuming in this work we investigate the Higgs pair production of the gauge-Higgs unification model proposed in Ref.~\cite{hosotani} in the weak boson fusion channel at the $14\; \hbox{TeV}$ LHC in the $70$--$90\gev$ mass range consistent with the PAMELA, HESS, and Fermi/LAT astrophysical data as shown in Ref.~\cite{cheung2}.
-The lack of triple couplings to gauge bosons delay the restoration of unitarity which effectively occurs only when the heavy KK gauge bosons associated to the larger gauge group start to propagate~\cite{haba} resulting in an enhanced cross section compared to the SM case as we will see in section~\ref{sec:results}.
+In summary in this work we investigate the Higgs pair production of a gauge-Higgs unification model with a high KK mass scale as proposed in Ref.~\cite{hosotani} in the weak boson fusion channel at the $14\; \hbox{TeV}$ LHC in the $70$--$90\gev$ mass range consistent with the PAMELA, HESS, and Fermi/LAT astrophysical data as shown in Ref.~\cite{cheung2}.
+Moreover, contrary the SM case~\cite{djouadi,haba}, cancellations among triple and quartic Higgs contributions do not take place until the heavy KK states start to propagate which results in an enhanced production cross section as we discuss in section~\ref{sec:model}.
 As in the case of the single Higgs production~\cite{eboli}, the two far forward tagging jets serve as triggers and as an efficient tool to reduce the SM backgrounds.
 We show that with sufficient integrated luminosity the Higgs dark matter particle of this model can be observed at the CERN LHC.